 At the end of every interview, the employer will turn the reigns over to you and ask if you have any questions for them.
 If it hasn't been clear to this point, this is where you show the interviewer you have done your homework.

 Prior to the interview, prepare 3-8 questions about the company, the job opening, the position duties, etc. Now when the interviewer turns the control over to you, work through your list of questions, being sure to only ask those that were not already answered throughout the discussion.

-Not only will this give you further insight into the company and the position, but it will also leave a lasting impression in the interviewer's mind that you did your research and are extremely interested in being offered the job.
+Not only will this give you further insight into the company and the position, but it will also leave a lasting impression in the interviewer's mind that you did your research and are extremely interested in the open position.

-There you have it.
-Who would have thought there was so much work that goes into an interview before you even walk through those doors?!?
-Now that you know how to appropriately prepare for your interview, get out there, do your homework, and walk into that interview with confidence!
+Who would have thought there was so much work that goes into an interview before you even walk through those doors?
+Now that you know how to appropriately prepare for your interview, get out there, do your homework, and ace that interview with confidence!